louisabricot/devops101/README.md

 # Prerequisites

-To run this project you will need Vagrant installed on your host machine.
+To run this project, you will need Vagrant installed on your host machine.

 # Setting up our development environment

 We used Vagrant to create our development environment for this project.
 Vagrant helps us automate the creation and provisioning of multiple virtual machines from one configuration file: the *Vagrantfile*.

-The overall architecture consists in our host machine and five VMs: one for the Ansible Controller Node and four for the Kubernetes cluster (one master and three workers).
+The overall architecture consists of our host machine and five VMs: one for the Ansible Controller Node and four for the Kubernetes cluster (one master and three workers).

 Overview of the architecture
 -